 We escaped into a forest so green, lush and dark that we needed a flashlight.

 The darkness broke up at Storm Point, overlooking the serene Yellowstone Lake.
+We spent some time taking pics of each other’s crazy wind-blown hair, then headed back into the verdant woods.

 The next jam was the most common wildlife traffic snarl in Yellowstone: bison.
 Bison are huge and ubiquitous.
 Husband Brad calls them rattalos because they are everywhere!
 A calf approached our car very directly.
 While I was composing a shot, I found out that bison are not as doped up as they look.
 A huge, male bull shrieked a bellow at the calf and shook its black tongue at me.
 Thought I was going to need bear spray.